lolipopluxury/eggjs/README.md

     enable: true,
   };
 ```
-For first learners, two things may makes feel puzzled.
-First one is how to change the content type in request header, and the  second
-one is how to add token in request.
+For first learners, two things may make feel puzzled.
+First one is how to change the content type of request, and the second one is how to add token in request header.

 The answer is in `consumes` and `securityDefinitions`